SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 STON generates a same-sized file as the original file in the disk.
 If ``<PartSize>`` is not 0, downloaded files will be partitioned and saved.

-For example, if a client watches the first minute(10MB) of one hour(600MB) video clip, only 10MB of disk space is used.
+For example, if a client watches the first minute(10MB) of a one-hour(600MB) video clip, only 10MB of disk space is used.
-This option will save disk space, where partitioning a file will increase disk load a bit.
+This option will save disk space, while partitioning a file will increase the disk load a bit.

 .. note::